 All of these activities are part of our heritage and are a history of a lot of hard work and fun.
 We do them to be a part of our community, and to raise funds to provide our type of Service to Mankind like hearings aids, hearing loops, book scholarships, soup lunches, and support for our active troops and veterans around the globe.
 And when we get a Thank You note from a hearing aid recipient that says “Thank you, there’s a whole new world out there for me to listen to and enjoy”, that makes it all worthwhile.

 Internationally we are looking forward to our second 100 years.
 Locally we’re at 35 and counting, judging our scholarship applications, and making plans for even bigger and better activities in the future.
-If you would like to find out more about what we do, and why, please visit us on Friday mornings, 7 AM, at Holiday Inn Express.
-We will even buy you breakfast.
+If you would like to find out more about what we do, and why, please visit us on Friday mornings, 7 AM, at C.O.D.
+Casino.
+We will even buy you a cup of coffee.